sergueik/selenium_java/headless-chrome/README.md

 ![results](https://github.com/sergueik/selenium_java/blob/master/headless-chrome/screenshots/capture-results.png)

-the log of the headless run ( from the logfile)
+the log of the headless run ( from the logfile).
 ```txt
 running by app
 checking display